crmpicco/aws-certifications/README.md

 ### Consolidated Billing
 Allows you to set up a single payment method for all the AWS accounts in your organization

+## Tagging & Resource Groups

+Tags - Key Value Pairs attached to AWS resources.
+Case sensitive.

+Resource Group - a way to group your tags.
+They make it easy to group your resources using the tags that are assigned to them.
+They contain information such as region, name, health checks.